data-ninjia/structure-pdf-generator/INPUT_REQUIREMENTS.md

 - Recommended max length: **60 characters**
 - Numbers used for **enumeration** (System 1, Bay 3) are fine —
   they drive the grouping logic
-- Avoid using numbers for anything other than enumeration (e.g. voltage levels like `33 kV` are fine and kept as-is)

 ---